 There are currently 2 styles of on-street meters located throughout the Madison area.

 Single space "smart" meters: Each space has its own stand-alone meter.
-Payments are made at the meter using Visa, MasterCard or coins.
+Payments are made at the meter using Visa, MasterCard, coins or mobile app.
 Time can be added up to the maximum time the space allows.
 Receipts are not provided on site.
 If a receipt is needed for a credit card transaction, visit My Parking Receipts.

 On-street meters accept Visa, MasterCard and nickels, dimes and quarters.

 Compare garage, lot, and metered hourly parking rates.

 Parking meters are intended for short-term parking.
 The purpose of time limits on parking meters is to ensure that parking spaces regularly become available for customers of area businesses and visitors to the area.

 It is illegal to deposit additional coins in the meter after the time limit has been reached.
 You must leave a parking space when the time limit posted on the meter has been reached.
 Vehicles parked longer than the posted time limit are subject to citation.

 Meters located on City streets are enforced from 8 am to 6 pm, Monday through Saturday.

 Be aware that some meters have special restrictions such as "No Stopping, Standing or Parking" during stated hours of peak traffic.

 Vehicles may not idle in excess of 5 minutes – MGO (12.1291 & 28.141).